-Restricted party screening is more than just about screening for names of individuals and companies that appear on denied parties watch lists maintained by governments and other official organizations.
+Restricted party screening is more than just screening for names of individuals and companies that appear on denied parties watch lists maintained by governments and other official organizations.

 When looked at in its entirety, the screening process represents a mosaic of sanctions, debarments, and embargoes in addition to denied persons.
 The reasons for these debarments can be for any variety of reasons based on the regulations that apply.
 These include not only export violations, but also financial, criminal, regulatory, or healthcare violations.